bqworks/slider-pro/README.md

 # [Slider Pro - jQuery slider plugin](https://bqworks.net/slider-pro/) #

->A modular, responsive and touch-enabled jQuery slider plugin that enables you to create elegant and professionally looking sliders.
+A modular, responsive and touch-enabled jQuery slider plugin that enables you to create elegant and professionally looking sliders.

+>The slider is also available in [Vanilla JavaScript](https://github.com/bqworks/slider-pro-js) and as a [WordPress plugin](https://wordpress.org/plugins/sliderpro/).

 Main features: